second-state/wasmedge_tensorflow_interface/README.md

+# This Repository Is Deprecated

+This library has been renamed and moved to `wasmedge_tensorflow_interface`.
+Please follow the resulting [new wasmedge_tensorflow_interface](https://crates.io/crates/wasmedge_tensorflow_interface) crate for further development.
+No further development will take place in this repository.

 # SSVM Tensorflow Interface

 A Rust library that provides Rust to WebAssembly developers with syntax for using tensorflow functionality when their Wasm is being executed on [SecondState's SSVM](https://github.com/second-state/SSVM).